-about two weeks ago i said i was thinking about recording some in-“studio” footage, and instead ended up posting some random piano noodling.
+About two weeks ago I said I was thinking about recording some in-studio footage, and instead I ended up posting some random piano noodling.

-i think if i tried to edit this using windows movie maker, i would have ended up throwing my laptop against the wall in frustration. three cheers for sony vegas. now that i’ve really grown comfortable with using it, i can’t see ever needing anything else when it comes to editing video.
+I think if I tried to edit this using Windows Movie Maker I would have ended up throwing my laptop against the wall in frustration.
+Three cheers for Sony Vegas.
+Now that I’ve started to get the hang of using it, I can’t see ever needing anything else when it comes to editing video.

-as for the song itself, it’s the first time i’ve ever thought to play the drums with a stick in one hand and a brush in the other. i’ve gone with a stick and a mallet a handful of times, but never thought to brush-and-stick it for whatever reason. i think it worked well for the song. while there were other songs i could have chosen to film that would have been more interesting sonically and structurally, i felt like having an excuse to pull out the 1983 martin D35 after neglecting it for a little while.
+As for the song itself, it’s the first time I’ve ever thought to play the drums with a stick in one hand and a brush in the other.
+I’ve gone with a stick and a mallet a handful of times but never thought to brush-and-stick it, for whatever reason.
+I think it worked well for the song.
+While there were other songs I could have filmed that would have been more interesting sonically and structurally, I felt like having an excuse to pull out the 1983 Martin D35 after neglecting it for a little while.